nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ
+This section records frequently asked questions from users of TAB.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.